nextstrain/cli/doc/development.md

 This will start a server on <http://localhost:8000> which you can browse.
 Changes to source documentation files will be reflected automatically.

+The rST source documentation files for the individual `nextstrain` commands are generated from the Python source files and checked into version control.
+Changes should be kept in sync by regenerating with:

+    $ ./devel/generate-command-doc

+This will emit the file paths it updates, if any.
+This also happens automatically as part of the documentation build process to ensure the built docs always reflect the current source.
+Tests run in CI ensure the generated files are current and don't vary based on ambient environmental factors.

+The `devel/generate-command-doc` program also has `--diff` and `--check` modes which may be helpful during development; see `--help` for details.

 [Semantic Versioning rules]: https://semver.org
 [nextstrain.org server]: https://github.com/nextstrain/nextstrain.org